Procedures

 [root@red_hat_8_rfs local]#

-1. If you selected token for OCS protection, you must provide the OCS 1/N quorum for fips-auth.
+1. If you selected token for OCS protection, you must provide the OCS 1/N quorum for fips-auth when a strict FIPS 140 Level 3 world is used.
 If you provide the ACS quorum, the generatekey command will fail.

-2. If you selected module for module protection, you must provide either the ACS or OCS 1/N quorum to provide fips-auth for this HSM operation.
+2. If you selected module for module protection, you must provide the OCS 1/N quorum to provide fips-auth for this HSM operation when a strict FIPS 140 Level 3 world is used.

 4. Two files are created.
 The key file has the same syntax as an RSA private key file, but actually contains the key identifier rather than the key itself, which remains protected.
 The file type and naming are: